Samikshapuri/dashboard/README.md

-A student dashboard created using HTML, CSS, JavaScript, Bootstrap, Nodejs and Expressjs.
+A student dashboard created using HTML, CSS, JavaScript, Bootstrap, Nodejs, Expressjs and Apex Charts library.

 #### Steps to run the code: